Overview of Northern Ireland business

 - the service industry

-The Tourism industry in Northern Ireland is also growing and attracting investment - the Department for the Economy (DfE) provides NI tourism statistics.
+The Tourism industry in Northern Ireland is also growing and attracting investment - the Northern Ireland Statistics and Research Agency (NISRA) provides NI tourism statistics.

 Researching your idea